Catharina Wohlfahrt1

 Major Hon.
 Sir Clive Bossom, 2nd Bt.1

 Major Hon.
-Sir Clive Bossom, 2nd Bt. was born on 4 February 1918.2 He is the son of Alfred Charles Bossom, Baron Bossom and Emily Bayne.1 He married Lady Barbara Joan North, daughter of Francis George North, Lord North and Joan Louise Burrell, on 28 September 1951.2
+Sir Clive Bossom, 2nd Bt. was born on 4 February 1918.2 He was the son of Alfred Charles Bossom, Baron Bossom and Emily Bayne.1 He married Lady Barbara Joan North, daughter of Francis George North, Lord North and Joan Louise Burrell, on 28 September 1951.2 He died on 8 March 2017 at age 99.3

 Children of Major Hon.
 Sir Clive Bossom, 2nd Bt. and Lady Barbara Joan North